tesfadan/todo2done/README.md

 ## About

 todo2Done is a fun litle project I worked on to learn [`Svelte.js`](https://github.com/).
 One of the main challenges I had was working with Svelte Store.
 Took some time but I was able to get comfortable with it and get it to work for this project.

+## Connect

+Connect with me on [`twitter`](https://twitter.com/tesfadan) to follow along my juorney of learning and building cool things with JavaScript.